-Description: States, districts, and schools are increasingly using early warning indicator systems in which readily available data on student attendance, academics, and behavior are used to identify students at risk for not graduating from high school.
+Description: States, districts, and schools are increasingly using early warning indicator systems in which readily available data on student attendance, academics, and behavior are used to identify students at risk for not graduating from high school on time.
 Identified students can then be matched with interventions in an attempt to help them get on track for graduation.
 REL Midwest is working with three Ohio districts to develop a set of locally tailored early warning indicators for each district.
 Study results will provide information about the strongest indicators of four-year graduation for the students in each district, as well as the indicator thresholds at which students are most accurately identified as graduates or nongraduates.

 Study Design: Each district has provided data on student attendance, academics, and behavior for Grades 8–12 for two cohorts of students.
 Regression analyses will identify the strongest eighth- and ninth-grade predictors of four-year graduation.
 These predictors will be converted to binary indicators using receiver operating characteristic curve analysis.
 A second set of regression analyses will identify the strongest binary indicators of graduation.
 Descriptive analysis will be used to examine the accuracy with which single and multiple indicators identify graduates and nongraduates.
 Results will be presented to highlight similarities and differences among the three districts.

-Projected Release Date: Fall 2014
+Projected Release Date: Summer 2016

-Research Alliance: Dropout Prevention Research Alliance, REL Midwest
+Research Alliance: Dropout Prevention Research Alliance

 Study Related Products: Making Connections report and Stated Briefly report